w3c/web-share/docs/interface.md

   asking them to select a target application (even if there is only one possible target).
 This surface serves as a security confirmation, ensuring that websites cannot silently send data to native applications.
-* Due to the capabilities of the API surface, websites MAY choose to restrict `navigator.share` to secure browsing contexts (such as `https://` schemes).
+* Due to the capabilities of the API surface, implementations MAY choose to restrict `navigator.share` to secure browsing contexts (such as `https://` schemes).
 * Use of `navigator.share` from a [private browsing mode](https://en.wikipedia.org/wiki/Privacy_mode) may leak private data to a third-party application that does not respect the user's privacy setting.